 The Healthcare Information Technology (“HCIT”) market represents a $30 billion opportunity and is the fastest growing sector in healthcare, with a 5-year expected CAGR of ~9%.
 A portion of this accelerated growth can be attributed to the passage of federal health legislation that provides significant funding to healthcare organizations as an incentive to adopt interoperable clinical and administrative information systems.
 The HCIT sector is diverse, primarily responding to the unique needs of hospitals, physicians, managed care organizations and pharmaceutical companies.
 HCIT is also a critical facilitator of patient engagement and consumerism, as patients will continue to need a variety of tools as they become more active purchasers of healthcare.

-We believe there are attractive investment opportunities in the healthcare services and HCIT industries that play into these themes.
+We believe there are attractive investment opportunities in the tech-enabled services and HCIT industries that play into these themes.